asterixcode/spring-ha-sql-skip-lock/README.md

 ## Overview

-Sample code for the persistence layer on high available environments using Spring Boot and JPA.
+Sample code for `SELECT ...
+FOR UPDATE SKIP LOCKED` using Spring Boot and JPA.

 ## Use Case example

-A scheduled job that fetches data from a database table and processes it.
+A scheduled job in a high available environment that fetches data from a database table and processes it.

 ## Description